-For conspicuous gallantry and devotion to duty.
-He showed great initiative and skill in organising carrying parties and leading them in their work through heavy barrages.
-When in charge of a party laying a duckboard track to a forward position he completed the work under heavy shell fire with only one casualty.
-He always displayed great coolness, and his courage and devotion to duty were a constant example to his men.
+For conspicuous gallantry and devotion to He showed great initiative and skill in organising carrying parties and leading them in their work through heavy barrages.
+When in charge of a party laying a duckboard track to a forward position he completed the work under heavy shell fire with He always displayed only one casualty. great coolness, and his courage and devotion to duty were a constant example to his men.